apache/fury-site/docs/guide/dart/xlang-serialization.md

 5. Use `Timestamp`, `LocalDate`, and `Duration` for temporal fields rather than raw `DateTime`.
 6. Validate real round trips across all languages before shipping.

+For an ordinary Dart class, Fory flattens concrete superclass and applied-mixin storage into the annotated child's one struct schema.
+Parent and child fields share one field-ID namespace and one canonical ordering, so the peer language should define the equivalent flat field set.
+A parent is not encoded as a nested object.

+Inherited `@ForyField(ref: true)` and nested container reference metadata use the same reference behavior as fields declared directly on the child.
+Inheritance does not change xlang reference framing or add parent-level reference state.

 ## Type Mapping Notes for Dart

 Because Dart `int` is not itself a promise about the exact xlang wire width, prefer explicit field metadata when exact cross-language interpretation matters: